canonn-science/Canonn-Scripts/README.md

 - `yarn baseReport`
 - `npm run baseReport`
-- `pm2 start npm --name="some-process-name-here" -- run baseReport`
+- `pm2 start npm --name="baseReport" -- run baseReport`

 There are also various flags that can be used based on needs: